Desire100/Multi-Classifier-Deep-Neural-Network-for-Detecting-Intruder-behavior-in-Cyber-Security-/README.md

-**This repo contains all files required and the steps for the MCDNN implementation.**
+**This repo contains all files required and the steps for the MCDNN  model implementation.**

 ## Multi-Classifier-Deep-Neural-Network-for-Detecting-Intruder-behavior-in-Cyber-Security
 **Paper Abstract**